CKGrafico/papanasi/README.md

 ### 🔍 Overview

 🥯Papanasi _(pronunced pɑpənæʃ or papanash)_ is a **UI library to use cross Frameworks**.
-A set of components to use in Angular, React, Solid, Svelte, Vue and Web Components.
+A set of components to use in Angular, Preact, Qwik, React, Solid, Svelte, Vue and Web Components.
 Is based on the [Mitosis](https://github.com/BuilderIO/mitosis) library and documented using [Storybook](https://storybook.js.org/).

 <p align="center">
   <a href="https://www.npmjs.com/search?q=%40papanasi"><img src="https://img.shields.io/npm/v/@papanasi/react?color=cb0303" alt="Package version" /></a>